The Fulton County Board of Health is planning to transition into a Georgia entity as part of a state mandate dating back to 2016.

 House Bill 885, which was approved by the state Legislature in April of that year, repeals an existing law that created boards of health in all 159 Georgia counties.
 It calls for each county’s board of health to transfer into a state body instead.
 Fulton’s board of health is making that transition but first wanted to ensure its staff would not lose anything in the process.

-“All staff with the board of health will be accepted by the state, at their salaries, with no loss of salaries, with the same job titles and same benefits,” Robb Pitts, the Fulton Board of Commissioners’ chair, said, adding some county facilities may also transfer to state use as part of the transition.
+“All staff with the board of health will be accepted by the state, at their salaries, with no loss of salaries, with the same job titles and same benefits,” Robb Pitts, the Fulton Board of Commissioners’ chair, said at the Dec.
+16 recess meeting, adding some county facilities may also transfer to state use as part of the transition.

 As part of the transition, Fulton will pay board of health employees $2 million a year total to ensure their pay and benefits, once funded by the state, would remain the same since the state pays less.

 But after several months of delaying voting on a resolution supporting the transition, it was approved 4-2 by the board at its Jan.
 20 recess meeting, with Pitts and Commissioners Liz Hausman, Bob Ellis and Lee Morris (Districts 1-3) voting yes, Commissioners Natalie Hall and Marvin Arrington Jr. (Districts 4 and 5) dissenting and District 6 Commissioner Khadijah Abdur-Rahman abstaining.
 The meeting was held virtually due to the COVID-19 pandemic.

 The transition vote came after Morris motioned to amend the legislation to allow for all Fulton Board of Health employees to get credit for sick leave if they had accrued one to two weeks.
 That amendment, which required a separate vote, also was approved 4-2, with the commissioners voting the same way as they did on the transition item.